I would like to start with a short true conversation that happened during the holidays one year….and coincidentally also around my wedding.

 So let me preface by saying I like chocolate.
 It’s great to have a around for “those” weeks or when you need a quick sugar rush.
 However, receiving basically a Costco pack of chocolate is not really my cup of tea.
 So if you do get a ton of chocolate, just be aware it might be for evil and manipulative purposes.

 As a teacher, we receive all sorts of gifts and goodies over the course of the year.
 Getting anything from a student is always appreciated ( those coupons a kiddo stapled together as a gift really came in handy).
 However, let’s face it, the era of Pinterest has made some gifts seem super awesome, when in reality, those monogrammed signs made of crayons will just melt.
 Take it from real teachers, not just what Pinterest tells you to get.
 Those signs/mugs/etc. that say something along the lines of “World’s Greatest Teacher” are super sweet, but just think about how many of these things we may get from different students.
-Here is a list of 50 things a teacher really wants!
+Here is a list of 50 things teachers really want!

 - Starbucks.
 Coffee.
 Tea.
 Anything involving copious amounts of caffeine.